rolivencia/de_dust2_largo/README.md

 - **/cs** is for Counter-Strike 1.6.
 - **/csgo** is for Counter-Strike: Global Offensive.

-The source files for both versions are in the subfolder **/src** of the respective version.<br />
+The source files for both versions are in the subfolder **/src** of the respective version.

-The link for the Workshop version of the CS:GO remake is available at https://steamcommunity.com/sharedfiles/filedetails/?id=2328564968
+The link for the Workshop version of the CS:GO remake is available at the [CSGO Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2328564968).

+Contributions to refactor and improve both the CS 1.6 & CS:GO maps were made by Maxwell Ruiz, aka [WorstAquaPlayer](https://steamcommunity.com/id/AquaPlayer).

-Changelog available in CHANGELOG.md
+Changelog available in CHANGELOG.md.

 ## What is each file and what does each folder contain?